ScalabilityIssues/documentation/README.md

 ## Service descriptions

 ### Sale service
-The code is available <a href="https://github.com/ScalabilityIssues/sale-service">here</a>
+The code is available [here](https://github.com/ScalabilityIssues/sale-service)

 The **Sale Service** microservice is responsible of providing the functionalities for purchasing tickets.
 More in details:
 - It handle the ticket's discovery, allowing to list the available flights for a given route of a specific day.
 For each possible flight an offer is requested to the [Price Estimation](#price-estimation-service) service, that returns a price for that flight.